TheNuggitMan/TheNuggitMan.github.io/README.md

 # TheNuggitMan.github.io
-Portfolio site - Optimised for Desktop PC (barely working on Mobile - yet!)
+Portfolio site - Optimised for Desktop and Mobile - using a media link that determines the viewport of the users device and loads the stylesheet for the correct size.

-Next stage will be to set this up using React to get more comfortable using it, and also as it's a sure fire way to make a site responsive, especially with Tachyons.io as a dependency.

-Then to add more actual content to the folio.